winningproduct/learn-portal/content/4-plan/08-product-theme-integration.md

 ---
 title: "Product Theme Integration"
 metaTitle: "Product Theme Integration | WP"
-metaDescription: "Themes are groupings of similar features, epics or initiatives.
-Ideally, themes describe customer value – what customers are going to be receiving or the job that you’ll help them accomplish.
-For example, “improve shopping cart experience” is an example of a customer-focused theme, and into this theme you would group the initiatives that support it."
+metaDescription: "Themes are groups with similar characteristics, epics or initiatives.
+Ideally, the themes describe the value of the client - what the clients receive or the job you perform.
+For example, “Improving the shopping cart experience” is an example of a customer oriented theme, in this theme you group initiatives that support it.

 metaTags:
   - Plan